-While slowly making its way to recovering, the Western pond turtle population still faces threats such as the loss of suitable habitat, invasive bullfrog predation and disease.
-In the last few years, an emergent disease, ulcerative shell disease, has affected about 30% of the wild turtles.
+While slowly making its way toward recovery, the Western pond turtle population still faces threats such as the loss of suitable habitat, invasive bullfrog predation and disease.
+Over the last several years, an emergent disease, ulcerative shell disease, has affected about 30% of the wild turtles.
 Known to cause lesions in a turtle's shell, severe cases can lead to lowered fitness, paralysis, a low birth rate and even death.